boldradius/akka-dddd-template/README.md

 ### Distributed Domain Driven Design

-### CQRS/ESL  Command Query Responsibility Segregation
+### CQRS/ES  Command Query Responsibility Segregation / Event Sourcing

 This is a pattern that uses Command and Query objects to apply the [CQS](http://en.wikipedia.org/wiki/Command%E2%80%93query_separation) principle
         for modifying and retrieving data.

+Event Sourcing is an architectural pattern in which state is tracked with an immutable event log instead of destructive updates (mutable).

 ## Getting Started

 To get this application going, you will need to: